kaimast/geni-lib3/docs/source/examples/singlevm.rst

 This example walks through the basic of creating an RSpec (xml file) requesting a single VM from a compute aggregate.
-This example does not require that `geni-lib` is configured with user credentials or keys - it will create an XML file that you can feed into another tool suck as `Jacks` or `Omni` (other examples cover how to make this request using `geni-lib` itself).
+This example does not require that `geni-lib` is configured with user credentials or keys - it will create an XML file that you can feed into another tool such as `Jacks` or `Omni` (other examples cover how to make this request using `geni-lib` itself).

 .. note::